juzorey/AAK-TeleScience-Test-Project/README.md

-# CHANGE THE NAME ON THE GRAPH aND CSV DONWLOAD BTN
 # AAK-TeleScience-Test-Project
 Due Data Friday May 17th
 Objective:Make a funnel chart of your country's population like the one below in react, populated by data from django restframe-work using best practices